persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-one.md

 ---
-title: Python FastAPI with JWT Auth serving an AI Agent
+title: Python FastAPI with JWT Auth serving an AI Agent using a lot of Langchain
 date: 2026-06-07
 published: true
 categories: